djplaner/canvas-collections/docs/index.md

 # Canvas Collections

-## Why?
+## Why and what?

-The usability and visual design of a course site impacts the experiences and outcomes of students.
-Existing Canvas functionality places limits on both.
-Canvas Collections can help.
+The usability and visual design of a course web site impacts the experiences and outcomes of students.
+Existing functionality of [the Canvas LMS](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-is-Canvas/ta-p/45) places limits on both.
+Canvas Collections helps by extending [the Canvas Modules page](https://www.instructure.com/en-au/canvas/resources/all/how-to-use-modules-to-build-courses-in-canvas), the main Canvas tool for organising learning activities.

-For example, the following images are of the Module page of the same Canvas course site.
+The following images are of the Module page of the same Canvas course site.
+One vanilla Canvas, the other with Canvas Collections applied.
 Which strikes you as having better usabilty and visual design?

 | Vanilla Canvas | Canvas Collections (live) |
 | -------------- | ------------------ |